OnlyF0uR/Hephaestus/README.md

 ### Available Commands
   - base64      | Convert data to/from base64
   - hashcheck   | Identify the type of a hash
-  - help        | Help about any command
+  - help        | Help Xabout any command
   - hex         | Convert integers and text to/from hexadecimal
+  - payload     | Generate a payload
   - version     | Show version number